Subtitles Not Showing When Casting VLC to Chromecast

 VLC app for Android TV or Smart TV

-For those who have an Android TV or smart TV, there’s another avenue you can explore.
-Rather than streaming from a separate device, why not install the VLC app directly on your TV?
-Once installed, navigate to the app and select “Local Stream”.
-Then, create a File Sharing setup on your computer, ensuring that you allow “Guest Users” to access the shared folder.
-This way, you can play the video with subtitles directly from your TV, eliminating any intermediary device or software that might hinder subtitle display.
+If you have an Android TV or smart TV, there’s another option.
+Instead of streaming from a different device, you can put the VLC app right on your TV.
+Once it’s there, open the app and choose “Local Stream.”
+Then, set up File Sharing on your computer and make sure “Guest Users” can get to the shared folder.
+This lets you play videos with subtitles right from your TV, without any other devices or software getting in the way.

 VLC for Android or Smart TV

-Update: VLC now supports casting to Chromecast through its MacOS application and the VLC app using a “render” option on MacOS.
-However, there’s an issue when playing .mkv files: only the audio is transmitted, leaving a black screen for the video.
+Update: VLC now lets you cast to Chromecast through its MacOS app and the VLC app with a “render” option on MacOS.
+But there’s a glitch with .mkv files: only the sound comes through, and the video just shows a black screen.

 Nyau Wai Hoe